sasabosnic/rgz/ssg.md

 # Static site generator with rsync and lowdown

-[ssg](/bin/ssg) is tiny POSIX-compliant shell script with few dependencies:
+[ssg](/bin/ssg) is a tiny POSIX-compliant shell script with few dependencies:

 - [lowdown(1)](https://kristaps.bsd.lv/lowdown/) to parse markdown,
 - [rsync(1)](https://rsync.samba.org/) to copy temporary files, and